bbauska/Coursera-React/README.md

 <h3>Project Structure</h3>
 The hands-on project on Build Your First React Website is divided into following tasks:

-Task 1: User interface orientation and finished product preview Task 2: React Overview
+ 1. Task 1: User interface orientation and finished product preview
-Task 3: Create the starter website and start customising Task 4: Render the banner image with a functional component Task 5: Apply CSS to make the banner image responsive Task 6: Display a prototype photo with a class-based component Task 7: Make an album component and render all our photos Task 8: Dynamically generate the content for the album with JSON Task 9: Debugging React
+ 2. Task 2: React Overview
+ 3. Task 3: Create the starter website and start customising
+ 4. Task 4: Render the banner image with a functional component
+ 5. Task 5: Apply CSS to make the banner image responsive
+ 6. Task 6: Display a prototype photo with a class-based component
+ 7. Task 7: Make an album component and render all our photos
+ 8. Task 8: Dynamically generate the content for the album with JSON
+ 9. Task 9: Debugging React

-# Front-End Web Development with React
+<h2>Front-End Web Development with React</h2>

-(by The Hong Kong University of Science and Technology)
+<h7>(by The Hong Kong University of Science and Technology)</h7>

-Part II of Front-end web development from Coursera
+<h3>Part II of Front-end web development from Coursera</h3>
 <!------------------------------------------------------------------------------------------------>
 <!---------------- 01. hong kong university of science and technology logo (01) ------------------>
 <!------------------------------------------------------------------------------------------------>